application-dev-tsb/notes-language/C-Sharp/Function.md

 ##### Overriding with "new" Keyword
-The declared type gets to run, ignoring the derived class implementation
+The declared type gets to run, ignoring the derived class implementation Methods from the Base class will not see the "new" method.
 ```c#
 public new void MethodA()